alandipert/golf/README.markdown

 in the frontend user interface.

-Later on we'll see a number of default controller behaviors that are included in the golf runtime to make your job a lot easier.
+Later on we'll see a number of default controller behaviors that are included in the Golf runtime to make your job a lot easier.

 ###Example Controller